unm-digital-futures/digital-history-review/docs/map-critiques/example.md

 - For Windows: https://support.microsoft.com/en-us/help/13776/windows-use-snipping-tool-to-capture-screenshots.
 - For Mac: https://support.apple.com/en-us/HT201361

-Remember, you need to save your screenshot image as a separate file that you will upload into the GitHub repository.
+Remember, you need to save your screenshot image as a separate file that you will upload to the GitHub repository, into the `images` folder.
+I've put my screenshot from class in there as an example.

 ## Linking to images in your markdown files
 The syntax for displaying an image from your markdown file is as follows: